ArduCAM/Arduino/README.md

 -	OV5640		5MP JPEG

 ## Supported MCU platforms
-ArduCAM theoretically supports all Arduino MCU families, but has been tested and is known to work on the following platforms:
+ArduCAM theoretically supports all Arduino families, but has been tested and is known to work on the following platforms:

 -	Arduino UNO R3
 -	Arduino MEGA2560 R3